Configure Security for Confluent Private Cloud Gateway

 Password configuration

-Confluent Gateway supports the file-based and inline password configurations.
-Only one of the two should be provided.
+Confluent Gateway supports file-based and inline password configurations.
+Provide only one of the two.

 password: